pu10c88/bank-statement-extractor/INSTALLATION_GUIDE.md

 ### Common Issues:

-1. **Application won't start**:
+1. **Web server won't start**:
-   - Windows: Make sure Microsoft Visual C++ Redistributable is installed
-   - macOS: Right-click the app and select "Open" to bypass Gatekeeper
-   - Linux: Make sure the AppImage has execute permissions
-   - Web version: Ensure port 4446 is available and not blocked by firewall
+   - Ensure port 4446 is available and not blocked by firewall
+   - Check that you have the necessary permissions to run the server
+   - Verify all dependencies are installed correctly

 2. **UI display issues**:
    - Try using a different modern browser